 Mold contaminated walls, ceilings and floors in a home requires professional mold remediation.
 Indoor mold growth needs to be actively removed following specific remediation protocols and safety procedures.
 Mold contaminated materials require special retrieval and disposal to ensure a thorough and effective cleanup.
 While moldy furniture can be discarded and replaced, removal and disposal still requires special care.
 Mishandled moldy furniture and moldy building materials can cross-contaminate to clean, unaffected contents and surfaces.
 That is why mold remediation is always completed under containment.
 If you are dealing with an indoor mold problem with moldy furniture, let a mold remediation professional near you help.

 Professional Mold Testing & Mold Inspection Services in South Jersey

 If you discover mold on furniture, contents or personal belongings, you should consider contacting a mold inspection specialist near you to conduct a thorough and comprehensive inspection with mold testing.
 A professionally trained inspector will be able to investigate the full extent of the contamination, get to the moisture source and prescribe an appropriate solution.
 If professional mold remediation is necessary, all moldy contents and moldy building materials will be be safely removed under containment and discarded.
 The remaining surfaces will be cleaned following specific mold remediation procedures to restore safe and mold-free conditions.
 Following professional remediation, all moisture issues need to be properly addressed to make sure that your new furniture stays mold-free.

-To learn more about mold inspections and mold testing near you, contact Mastertech Environmental today to speak with a member of our team — 609-948-8844.
+Got moldy furniture?
+Schedule a professional mold assessment today.
+A trained and certified mold inspector can determine the full extent of the issue and figure out what causes mold on furniture in the first place.
+To learn more about local mold inspections in South Jersey and mold testing near you, contact Mastertech Environmental today to speak with a member of our team — 609-948-8844.